-UMB Police Department’s outreach and crisis intervention liaison makes a difference as key member of Campus Outreach and Support Team.
+UMB Police Department’s outreach and crisis intervention liaison makes a difference as key member of Community Outreach and Support Team.

 When University of Maryland, Baltimore (UMB) Police Officer Yale Partlow was told to report for an Aug.
 13 unit meeting at the Saratoga Building, he dutifully obliged but found the location to be unusual.